-Everyone can sketch.
+Everyone can learn to sketch.
 Even you.

 And there are plenty of reasons why you should seriously consider trying it like I advocated for on www.crastina.se last month.